neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

 .. image:: figures/bsp-dev-flow.png
    :align: center
+   :width: 70%

 #. *Set up Your Host Development System to Support Development Using the
-   Yocto Project*: See the ":ref:`dev-manual/dev-manual-start:preparing the build host`" section in the Yocto Project Development Tasks Manual for options on how to get a system ready to use the Yocto Project.
+   Yocto Project*: See the ":ref:`dev-manual/start:preparing the build host`" section in the Yocto Project Development Tasks Manual for options on how to get a system ready to use the Yocto Project.